CruiseYoung/libiconv_msvc/README.md

 			lib: iconvS.lib
 			pdb: iconvS.pdb

-After this the iconv PHP(MSVS) extension can be built static or shared.
+After this the iconv PHP(MSVC) extension can be built static or shared.